Constraints on the curvature power spectrum from primordial black hole evaporation: Conclusions

-The derived constraints on $\sigma(k\gg k_{0.05})$, translated into constraints on the spectral index value of the power spectrum tail, see Fig. \ref{Tp} of the Appendix, constrain numerous inflation models and have considerable implications for the inflationary model building.
-A brief review of relevant to our discussion inflation models can be found in Ref. \cite{Sasaki:2018dmp}.
-Models that generate a broad peak such as running mass inflation models or inflaton-curvaton models are severely constrained.
-Running mass inflation models can realize a blue-tilted spectrum and are required to have an appropriately balanced running and running of the running of the spectral index.
-Curvaton models have a scale invariant spectrum in smaller scales and the mass spectrum of the PBHs formed will be broad.
-In these models the large scale perturbations are generated by the inflaton field and the small scale by the curvaton.
-According to our analysis, elaborated further and illustrated in detail in the Appendix, this sort of models are in conflict with the the BBN observables if the maximum amplitude is $A_\text{max} \gtrsim 10^{-2}$ for large reheating temperatures, whereas for $T_\text{rh}\lesssim 4\times 10^{8}$ GeV it must be $A_\text{max}< 10^{-5}$, implying practically a zero relic PBH abundance, see Fig. \ref{AT}.
-Double inflation or inflection point models are also subject to constraints, if the decrease of the power spectrum at large $k$ is not as fast enough as the Eq. (\ref{kspacCMB}), (\ref{spinBBN}) and (\ref{spinCMB}) dictate.
+The derived constraints on $\sigma(k\gg k_{0.05})$, translated into constraints on the spectral index value of the power spectrum tail (see Appendix) constrain the inflation models and have considerable implications for the inflationary model building in general.
+Models that generate a blue-tilted spectrum or a broad peak at large $k$ are severely constrained.
+Running mass inflation models can realize a blue-tilted spectrum and are required to have an appropriately balanced running and running of the running of the spectral index, see Ref. \cite{Kohri:2018qtx} for an investigation of viable ${\cal P_R}(k)$ for varying $T_\text{rh}$.
+Double inflation, inflaton-curvaton models or inflection point models that yield a significant power at large wavenumbers of the ${\cal P_R}(k)$ might also be in conflict with the derived constraints, in particular if the reheating temperature is low.
+Summarizing, an inflationary model is {\it ruled out} if the power spectrum ${\cal P_R}(k)$ violates the bounds dictated by Eq. (\ref{kspacCMB}), (\ref{spinBBN}) and (\ref{spinCMB}), that can be seen as {\it width constraints} of the power spectrum peak.

 The results of this work show that the PBHs can be regarded as a powerful tool to probe the primordial fluctuations on much smaller scales and give us insights into the dynamics that generated the seeds of the cosmic structure, even if PBHs do not comprise the observed dark matter in the universe. \\ \\